jsimplicio/jsimplicio.github.io/_posts/2017-12-8-managing-research-participants.md

 tags: [dscout, research, software development, React app]
 ---

-With the Diary 2.0 experience, researchers can manage scouts through all mission parts in app inside "Manage".
+In the new Diary tool, researchers can manage scouts throughout all parts of the project inside "Manage."

 ### Objective
 * Allow researchers to keep track of, and manage the progress of scouts in a mission.